Mitragyna speciosa Kratom use appears to be very safe in standard recreational doses.

 A person who consumes too much Mitragyna speciosa Kratom will experience strong nausea and vomit the consumed Kratom before their body would absorb enough alkaloids to cause a potentially dangerous overdose.

-This Kratom overdose nausea is then accompanied by a high stomach acidity and severe digestive troubles, which is speculated to come from excess stimulation of the delta opiate receptor, which also inhibit intestinal peristalsis, and halting stomach motility.
+This Kratom overdose nausea is accompanied by high stomach acidity and severe digestive troubles, which is speculated to come from excess stimulation of the delta opiate receptor, which also inhibit intestinal peristalsis, and halting stomach motility.

 Such digestive troubles can imply an incapacity to eat or drink for at least 6 hours.

 These symptoms will then wear off.
-While very unpleasant and difficult, and should clearly be avoided, such an experience is nowhere as potentially dangerous as an opiate overdose would be.
+While very unpleasant and difficult, and should clearly be avoided, such an experience is nowhere near as potentially dangerous as an opiate overdose would be.

 800 milligrams of alkaloids is relatively close to 65 grams of plant matter, depending on the potency.
 Also remember, an overdose does not particularly mean death, it's a range in which there are significantly higher risks of life threatening problems.